-- Students must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - 2 Students must clean their stations, including the floor, after each service. - Hair must be swept up immediately after a service is completed, before blow drying. - Workstations must be cleaned at the end of the day, prior to clocking out for the day. - Students may have their hair or other services done Tuesday-Thursday ONLY.
-To receive a service, students must do the following prior to starting the service: - a.
-Notify an instructor - b.
+- Students must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - 2 Students must clean their stations, including the floor, after each service. - Hair must be swept up immediately after a service is completed, before blow drying. - Workstations must be cleaned at the end of the day, prior to clocking out for the day. - Students may have their hair or other services done on student service days only.
+To receive a service, students must do the following prior to starting the service: - Notify a Service Desk Coordinator and complete the service request form located at the service desk. - b.
 Be scheduled off the service books by a Learning Leader - c.
 Pay for service supplies including perms, tints, bleaches, rinses, conditioning, treatments, manicures, nails, etc. - d.
 If a service guest comes in and the service desk personnel needs the student giving the personal service or the student receiving it to take care of the guest, then the students must reschedule their personal service and complete the assigned service guest appointment. - e.
 Personal services are considered rewards and scheduled for students who are up to date with all projects, tests, and worksheets.
 School assignments and successful learning are the priority.